The Father of Empire Ears IEMs

 The first of many notable things about Odin is that it boasts 11 drivers.
 It's not the highest number ever in an Empire IEM; the earlier Zeus flagship had a whopping 14.

 There are dual Weapon IX+ subwoofers, which is the newly updated version of Empire Ears' proprietary dynamic driver that delivers the punch of a true subwoofer.
-Finally, there are four electrostatic drivers -- 2 high, 2 ultra-high.
+Finally, there are four electrostatic drivers: two high and two ultra-high.

 It's all controlled by a 7-way synX Crossover Network, designed to keep the three driver types working harmoniously.
 Odin also features Empire's exclusive EIVEC (Empire Intelligent Variable Electrostatic Control) technology, which helps to unify the electrostatic drivers with the other driver types.
 Additionally, the chassis and components of each earpiece are treated with Empire Ears' A.R.C. (anti-resonance compound) technology that eliminates unwanted resonance.